RimuEirnarn/LuminaDB/docs/index.rst

-.. sqlite_database documentation master file, created by sphinx-quickstart on Sat Jul 26 19:21:12 2025.
+.. luminadb documentation master file, created by sphinx-quickstart on Sat Jul 26 19:21:12 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-sqlite_database Documentation
+luminadb Documentation
 =============================

 .. toctree::